Chart Color Schemes

 Age

-Brighton's median age is 42 years, which is significantly higher than Greater Brisbane's average of 36 and considerably older than Australia's median of 38.
-Compared to Greater Brisbane, Brighton has a notably over-represented cohort of 55-64 year-olds at 14.2%, while the 25-34 age group is under-represented at 7.6%.
-According to the 2021 Census, the 75 to 84 age group has grown from 5.0% to 6.1% of Brighton's population, whereas the 25 to 34 cohort has declined from 9.1% to 7.6%.
-By 2041, demographic modeling suggests Brighton's age profile will change significantly.
-The 75 to 84 age group is projected to grow by 54%, adding 334 residents to reach 949.
-Residents aged 65 and older are expected to represent 70% of the population growth, while declines are anticipated for the 0 to 4 and 25 to 34 age groups.
+Brighton's median age is 42 years, which is significantly higher than Greater Brisbane's average of 36 years and considerably older than Australia's median age of 38 years.
+Compared to Greater Brisbane, Brighton has a notably over-represented cohort of 55-64 year-olds at 14.2%, while the 25-34 year-old group is under-represented at 7.6%.
+According to the 2021 Census, the 75 to 84 age group has grown from 5.0% to 6.1% of Brighton's population, while the 25 to 34 cohort has declined from 9.1% to 7.6%.
+Demographic modeling indicates that Brighton's age profile will change significantly by 2041.
+The 75 to 84 cohort is projected to grow by 54%, adding 334 residents to reach a total of 949.
+Residents aged 65 and older are expected to represent 70% of the population growth, while the 0 to 4 and 25 to 34 age groups are projected to decline in population.